 More Vietnamese fear relatives are among 39 dead in truck

-More Vietnamese families are coming forward with information their relatives may be among the 39 people found dead in the back of a container truck in southeastern England.
+More Vietnamese families came forward Saturday with information their relatives may be among the 39 people found dead in the back of a container truck in southeastern England.

 British police initially said they believed the victims were Chinese but acknowledged this was a "developing picture."